 - Readout and Clear the PLC internal alarm history/list

-- Manually operate each individual valve for making sure that the valves operate and confirms back to the PLC its current/correct position
+- Manually operate each valve for making sure that the valves operate and confirm back to the PLC its current/correct position

 - As the unloader is based on an operation via a vacuum and compression, the system has been pressure tested to find any internal leakages

 - Taking data like suction pressure, filling times, pressurization times, discharge pressure and convey times per cycle over a couple of batched for gaining an average of each

 - Based on the data out of step 6, determine if the filling and discharge cycles are within balance or one of them need/can be adjusted to gain overall better performance

 - In this case, the filling (suction) was not ideal as the unloader was conveying 16 batches in 20 minutes, which equals 48 batches per hour

 - By tuning the hardware and optimizing the unloader operator skills, it was able to increase performance into 18 batches per 20 minutes, which equals 54 batches per hour (an increase of 11%)